 Spacing of rows when more than one row is used.

-This tab displays the load combinations used for either the ASD or LRFD selections.
+This tab displays the load combinations used for either the ASD or LRFD method.

-The screen capture below shows the factors when ASD load combinations are used.
+The screen capture below shows a sample of the load combinations factors:

 The very first item in the list will always say Overall Results.
 The module will examine the results for all of the load combinations and determine which gives the extreme condition of stress and presents it the Overall Results item.
 This is the governing case for the base plate.

-When a load combination results in only an axial load being applied, the summary of information below is displayed.
+When the selected load combination results in only an axial load being applied, the summary of information below is displayed.
 See the AISC Design Guide #1 starting on page 4 for a description of the values present here.